carrot1301/Final-Project-Group-08---Time-series-analysis/README.md

 * **Contact:** doantri12343@gmail.com

 ---
-*Disclaimer: This project is for educational and research purposes as part of the academic curriculum at UEF.
-Data used may be simulated or anonymized for confidentiality.*
+*Disclaimer: This project is for educational and research purposes as part of the academic curriculum at UEF.*